Impact of Coronavirus on Business

 If there is sustainability in people’s health, then there will be business activities.
-If the conditions are safe for foreigners to travel anywhere in the world, then the businesses will resume otherwise governments are going to face real tough conditions in next few months.
+If the conditions are safe for foreigners to travel anywhere in the world, then the businesses will resume otherwise governments are going to face real tough conditions in the next few months.

-Financial Support to compensate damages
+Financial Support to compensate for damages

-Some governments are claiming that support will be given to companies in the field of tourism and transport, which are most affected by the outbreak.
-However, the conditions are getting worse as days are being passed.
+Some governments are claiming that support will be given to companies in the field of tourism and transport, which are most affect by the outbreak.
+However, the conditions are getting worse as days are being pass.
 The authorities are also considering helping affected industries if they suffer serious damage.
 The Ministry of Finance and the Ministry of Trade and Industry are trying to introduce different alternatives to manage the big losses.